The Complexity of HyperQPTL: Introduction

 \section{Introduction}

 Hyperproperties~\cite{ClarksonS10} are properties relating multiple executions of a system and have found applications in security and privacy, epistemic reasoning, and verification.
 Temporal logics have been introduced to express hyperproperties, e.g., $\hyltl$ and $\hyctlstar$~\cite{ClarksonFKMRS14} (which extend $\ltl$ and $\ctlstar$ with trace quantification), $\sohyltl$~\cite{DBLP:conf/cav/BeutnerFFM23} (second-order $\hyltl$, which extends $\hyltl$ with quantification over sets of traces), and many more.
-Here, we are interested in the most important verification problems: \begin{itemize} \item Satisfiability: Given a sentence~$\phi$, does it have a model, i.e., is there a nonempty set~$T$ of traces such that $T \models \phi$? \item Finite-state satisfiability: Given a sentence~$\phi$, is there a finite transition system~$\tsys$ such that $\tsys \models \phi$? \item Model-checking: Given a sentence~$\phi$ and a finite transition system~$\tsys$, do we have $\tsys \models \phi$? \end{itemize}
+Here, we focus on the most important verification problems: \begin{itemize} \item Satisfiability: Given a sentence~$\phi$, is there a nonempty set~$T$ of traces such that $T \models \phi$? \item Finite-state satisfiability: Given a sentence~$\phi$, is there a finite transition system~$\tsys$ such that $\tsys \models \phi$? \item Model-checking: Given a sentence~$\phi$ and a finite transition system~$\tsys$, do we have $\tsys \models \phi$? \end{itemize}